History of Severn View (Aust) services

 See also: M4 Service Area Planning

-In 1964 the bids were opened again, this time allowing a two-phase financial proposal.
+The bids were opened again in 1964, this time allowing a two-phase financial proposal.
 Smerhursts were expected to bid but pulled out, citing concerns they had with the location.
-These were analysed as follows:
+The responses that were received were analysed as follows:

 Regent Oil claimed the only thing they had got wrong in their original proposal was the turning circles for lorries in the parking area.
-They had been advised differently, with the only compliment being it was their best effort so far.
-Consequently, both submissions had a poor car park layout, an "unacceptable" layout and poor landscaping.
+The Ministry's thoughts were different, with the only compliment being it was their best effort so far.
+Both submissions had a poor car park layout, an "unacceptable" site layout and poor landscaping.
 The catering building, designed like a hexagon, had concrete parapets cantilevered out at angles.
 It wasn't well sited and didn't offer much of a view over the river; indeed the submission showed no attention to detail.

 While their financial proposals were poor, the catering arrangements looked OK.
 It had a waitress service café and a grill room in total seating 644 people.
 The customer accommodation was in a v-shape.
 Buildings would be finished with natural stone and timber.
 The ground-level entrance hall had a shop, vending machines, cloakroom, toilets, with the café and grill leading away from this.